I am a very lucky guy.

-I am a very lucky guy.
-I have been on this Earth for 45 years now.
+I have been on this earth for over 45 years now.
 45 years is a lot – it’s more than what many people get.
-45 years of life and lessons also gives you plenty to write about.
+45 years of life and lessons also give you plenty to write about.

 I was born and raised in Sri Lanka – a tropical paradise nestled in the Indian Ocean, just below the Indian sub-continent.
 Growing up in Sri Lanka was an amazing experience.
 There was never a dull moment.
 Sometimes, life seemed like a carnival – full of sunshine and fun.
 Yet, at other times, life could be dark and scary.

 I lived through some of the bloodiest times in the country’s history and saw first-hand the madness that can come over people in times of fear and anger.
 This was literally ‘brought home’ to me when I lost my brother in 1991.
 He was an army officer and was killed in battle just 2 weeks before my 18th birthday.